Tilli’s Second Chance – Chapter 1

 “True,” Ean concedes, “but you’ve always had a knack for uncovering hidden talents.
 Remember when you helped me discover my love for exercise?
 Maybe you can do the same for Dad.”

-“Besides,” Myra adds, reaching over to steal a piece of my tofu, “you know he won’t listen to any of us or Mom.
+“Besides,” Myra adds, reaching over to steal the last piece of my tofu, “you know he won’t listen to any of us or Mom.
 It’ll come best from you.”

 I chew on my bottom lip, considering their words.
 Helping Dad find his passion again is a tall order.
 He’s been in a funk for months.